epn-vespa/tutorials/workflow.md

   * [Videos](#videos)
 * [GitHub & VESPA wiki](#github--vespa-wiki)

+## Update of content

+Once a tutorial exists, can be updated either directly (if added to the right team, please get in touch with [@arosp](https://github.com/aprossi).
+Or, you could fork the repository, make your changes and create a pull request.
+The procedure is described in several tutorials on the internet, e.g. [GitHub's creating a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

 ##  Embedding content
 Images embedded in a tutorial should be in the [img][template/img] subdirectory of each tutorial.